-Budgeted cost: £34,674
+Budgeted cost: £17,268

 Activity Evidence that supports this approach Challenge number(s) addressed Reading on the curriculum We have embedded reading as a daily activity in our whole school curriculum.
 Reading Comprehension (through our guided reading curriculum) is identified as a key factor in closing the progress and attainment gap by EEF.
-Please see the following LINK Oral Language Intervention LINK We have an ever-Increasing range of reading materials 4 Book fair engagement - a book for every child Books purchased for all vulnerable learners from the visiting book fair 4
+Please see the following LINK Oral Language Intervention LINK We have an ever-Increasing range of reading materials 4

-Engaging activities in curriculum areas Engaging activities have been used in previous years to engage learners in the curriculum.
+Book fair engagement - a book for every child Books purchased for all vulnerable learners from the visiting book fair 4 Engaging activities in curriculum areas Engaging activities have been used in previous years to engage learners in the curriculum.
 Often these activities are related to the topics delivered but have a degree of separation.
 This allows learners to link learning and work towards fun activities.
-For example: - Theatre group visits (related to core topics) - Swimming Lesson (in addition to our core offer) - Residential trips - Use of VR - Guest Speakers - PSHE Awareness groups 1, 2, 3, 5 Litoropy into many Com 4 Literacy intervention - To include 1:1, groups and class based activities to ensure that it is fully embedded The EEF indicates that Phonics/Literacy intervention has significant impact in closing the gap and low costs for implementation.
+1, 2, 3, 5 For example: Theatre group visits (related to core topics) Swimming Lesson (in addition to our core offer) - Residential trips - Use of VR Guest Speakers PSHE Awareness groups Literacy intervention - To include 1:1, groups and class based activities to ensure that it is fully embedded The EEF indicates that Phonics/Literacy intervention has significant impact in closing the gap and low costs for implementation.
 Please see the following LINK to EEF 4 Functional Numeracy Intervention To include 1:1, groups and class-based activities to ensure that it is fully embedded Numeracy intervention is used for learners that have experienced lost learning or are below their expected age-related targets (national curriculum).
 4 Discover-ME - Self regulation and understanding HLTAs used to deliver Discover-Me - This is time for learners to explore their own EHCP and targets.
 This promotes self-regulation.
-Please see the following LINK to EEF 3, 4, 5 1:1 Tuition (in person or virtual) 1:1 To be used to support learners in need of additional academic and emotional support.
-Please see the following LINK to EEF 3, 4 Theatre Trips and Enrichment activities linked to the curriculum Arts participation may be delivered within the core curriculum, or though extra-curricular or cultural trips which can be subject to financial barriers for pupils from deprived backgrounds (EEF).
-LINK 1, 2, 5 Revision Guides and additional learning resources Provided they have the skills to manage their learning independently, this can support pupils to consolidate their learning and practice skills or develop mastery before progressing to the next stage of the curriculum (EEF) LINK.
-4 One to One Tuition On average, one to one tuition is very effective at improving pupil outcomes.
+Please see the following LINK to EEF 3, 4, 5

+1:1 Tuition (in person or virtual) EdClass 1:1 To be used to support learners in need of additional academic and emotional support.
+Please see the following LINK to EEF 3, 4 On average, one to one tuition is very effective at improving pupil outcomes.
+One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas (EEF) LINK Theatre Trips and Enrichment activities linked to the curriculum Arts participation may be delivered within the core curriculum, or though extra-curricular or cultural trips which can be subject to financial barriers for pupils from deprived backgrounds (EEF).
+LINK 1, 2, 5 Revision Guides and additional learning resources Provided they have the skills to manage their learning independently, this can support pupils to consolidate their learning and practice skills or develop mastery before progressing to the next stage of the curriculum (EEF) LINK .
 4